Storj-hosted S3 Compatible Gateway

 This will output an access key, a secret key, and an S3 compatible endpoint for you to use.

-We currently have hosted Gateways in 3 regional locations and expect to expand as needed.
+We currently have hosted Gateways in several regional locations and expect to expand as needed.
 The Gateway endpoint https://gateway.storjshare.io is configured to automatically route the traffic from the instance closest to your location.

 All of the code for this feature (and the auth service access key database) lives here: https://github.com/storj/gateway-mt.
 If you want to run your own multitenant gateway and encrypted database of access keys, please do, and let us know if you have any problems.

-If you are looking to self-host, you should also consider the self-hosted single-tenant S3 gateway, which is much easier to set up and run.
+If you are looking to self-host, you should also consider the , which is much easier to set up and run.